Urology Practice Marketing

-Having an open house or other event is a great way to create interest outside of your day-to-day skin care services.
+Having an open house or another event is a great way to create interest outside of your day-to-day skincare services.
 These events can correspond with a new location, an office remodel, as a reward for your loyal patients, or simply as a yearly open house.
-Events can seem like a chore during the organization phase, but your patients will appreciate these events and they can attract new patients.
+Events can seem like a chore during the organization phase, but your patients will appreciate these events and attract new patients.

 We recommend urology practices hold an open house once each year.
 That way you’ll learn a bit each year about successfully hosting these events, and your patients will look forward to the event.

 We all want to feel we’re part of a community; that includes your urology practice.
 Community-building events are a way to build visibility while helping the community in some way.
 Patients always like to see that their doctor, no matter what the specialty, is a part of the community.
 These are great for adding new patients and to reinforce for your existing patients that they’re giving their business to the right urologist.

 You could be a sponsor of the local senior center or the high school football team.
 You can answer prostate questions at a booth at the local health fair.

 Community-building events show that you value being a part of the community and that you’re willing to give back.